rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     /etc/nsswitch.conf:33:# wins                    Use Samba wins support
     ```

-10. Filter which files in a directory have which lines that match the string (Include/Exclude files or directories in subdirectories)
+10. Filter files in a directory that have lines that match the string (include or exclude files or directories in subdirectories)

     Include syntax for multiple files: